Distance (800m to Marathon)

 - 2004 Keyano College Male Athlete of the Year

 - 2010 Top Canadian at the Age Grouper World Triathlon Championships

 - 2011 Age Grouper Gold medalist at National Triathlon Championships

-Please contact our Registrar from the Contact webpage.
+Please contact our Athlete Coordinator from the Contact webpage.

 Our Athlete Coordinator will be pleased to welcome you to the Calgary Spartans, help you find the right coach and program, advise you on that to bring to the track and answer any questions you may have.